 Marcomm is Techcomm

 Bernard Ashwanden made the case for marketing and technical communications to collaborate in his talk, “Convergence: Tech Comm, Meet Marketing.
 You’ll Get Along Fine.”
-Often we see techcomm and marcomm siloed, but Bernard shows that they have more in common than you might think:
+Often we see techcomm and marcomm siloed, but Bernard shows that they have more in common than you might think.
+They may:

 Typically technical content is more detailed, but audiences aren’t looking for technical communications in a different place from marketing.
 What will best support our audiences is to use the technical communications as a form of marketing for the audiences who need more detailed information.